ryanbateman/temp-check/README.md

 - Store no data, at all, whenever possible.
   - Store no phone numbers!
   - If it _must_ store data, the data should be deleted as soon as possible.
   - If the data _has to_ be stored, it must be stored in as low fidelity as possible.
-(The service currently  stores the last few digits of the sender's number.)
+(The service currently  stores the last few digits of the sender's number - as such **it is currently unfit for public use**.)

 # Tech
 ## Key architectural decisions